xiix0/scam/README.md

-You may be infinitely smaller than some things, but you're infinitely larger than others.
+You may worry about your hair-do today, but tomorrow much peanut butter will be sold.